 We’ve put together the most used motion graphic software to help professionals with creative thinking skills to raise the quality of their projects.
 There are certainly many more tools in the motion graphic industry, but this is a list of what you should know to reach better results.

 You’ve probably heard “This looks photoshopped” implying that an image has been touched up or altered in some way.
 Adobe Photoshop is incredibly easy to start using, versatile and creative software with features such as:

 - Stitch images;

 - Layout animations; and

-Adobe Illustrator is similar to Photoshop, but, while Photoshop deals with bitmap editing, Illustrator is a vector image editing software (the file that can be very scaled up without pixelating), which makes Illustrator the best tool to design logos.
+Adobe Illustrator is similar to Photoshop, but Photoshop deals with bitmap editing.
+Illustrator is a vector image editing software (a file that can be scaled up without pixelating), which makes Illustrator the best tool for designing logos.

 Illustrator integrates with Adobe After Effects and its resources include: